section-engineering-education/engineering-education/content/articles/an-introduction-to-defi/index.md

 This is the first layer of the DeFi Stack upon which other DeFi transactions are logged on the blockchain.
 On this layer, transactions occurring on DeFi applications are settled through the use of a currency which could be a stablecoin or a cryptocurrency such as USDT and ETH.

 #### The Asset Layer
 The asset layer implements the different financial assets, such as the native protocol asset (Ethereum).
-In this layer, there are standard protocols on how to interact with the token contract, ERC20 is one of the standards used on this layer to maintain a different balance for the asset.
+In this layer, there are standard protocols on how to interact with the token contract.
+ERC20 is one of the standards used on this layer to maintain a different balance for the asset.

 #### The Protocol Layer
 The protocols are created as smart contracts with rules defined to govern tasks and activities on the asset.
-The protocol layer is where different types of financial services are implemented such as Lending, Derivatives, Asset Management, and more, and as such,  it provides liquidity to the DeFi ecosystem.
+The protocol layer is where different types of financial services are implemented such as Lending, Derivatives, Asset Management, and more.
+As such, it provides liquidity to the DeFi ecosystem.

 #### The Application Layer
 The application layer is user-facing.
-It is an intermediary between the user and the cloud servers that interpolate with the entire stacks of the blockchain and particularly the underlying protocol layer.
+It is an intermediary between the user and the cloud servers that interpolate with the entire stacks of the blockchain and particularly, the underlying protocol layer.

 #### The Aggregation Layer
-This layer consists of different applications from the application layer all stacked up into our application to provide user access to other DeFi services.
+This layer consists of different applications from the application layer all stacked up into one application to provide user access to other DeFi services.
 An example is a cryptocurrency wallet with multiple services such as staking, lending and exchange.

 ### DeFI Building Block and Services
-The following are some of the building blocks and services of Decentralized Finance
+The following are some of the building blocks and services of Decentralized Finance:
-- Asset Tokenization
+- Asset Tokenization.
-- Stablecoin
+- Stablecoin.
-- Decentralized Exchanges
+- Decentralized Exchanges.

-### Asset Tokenization
+#### Asset Tokenization
 Tokenization is the process of securitizing an asset into the blockchain network.
 Upon tokenization of such security, the representation of the asset on the blockchain is what we call “Tokens”.

 Asset tokenization can be in the form of a Governance Token whereby the future dimensioned pathway of the token is decided by a vote on the blockchain.
 A security token is also another form of asset tokenization whereby the token is used to represent the state of a real-life asset.

-### Stablecoin
+#### Stablecoin
 These are tokens whose price is tagged to the type of assets such as fiat and precious metal.
-Stable coins can be created via Off-chain Collateral(Fiat), OnChain Collateral(Crypto Asset), Non-Collateralized(Algorithmic)
+Stable coins can be created via Off-chain Collateral(Fiat), OnChain Collateral (Crypto Asset), Non-Collateralized (Algorithmic).

-### Decentralized Exchanges
+#### Decentralized Exchanges
 Decentralized exchange is also another service of DeFi.
 It is a marketplace that allows users to trade different assets in the financial market.

-Decentralized exchanges are dimensioned across custodial and non-transparent principality which are essentially Centralized Exchanges and non-custodial and transparency for decentralized exchanges.
+They are dimensioned across custodial and non-transparent principality which are essentially Centralized Exchanges and non-custodial and transparency for decentralized exchanges.

 ### Risk and Security Structures in DeFi
 The entire blockchain network is susceptible to security breaches of all types.
 This article is beyond the scope of examining all the types of security risks in DeFi but as a pointer on the risks that exist on all layers of DeFi, they include:

 - Network Attacks such as Eclipse/DOS Attack
 - Consensus Attacks
 - Smart Contract Code Bugs